srackham/drake/README.md

 function updateFile(filename: string, find: RegExp, replace: string): void;
 ```

 Find and replace in text file synchronously.
+If the file contents is
+unchanged return `false`.
+If the contents has changed write it to the
+file and return `true`.

 ### vers
 ``` typescript